top of page

 Mouse passed his Canine Good Citizen test just before his second birthday.
 During this test, Mouse demonstrated his manners and skills while in the presence of other dogs and environmental distractions, and was walked and groomed by a stranger, all while following voice and hand signals only without any other treats or incentives!

-The final step in becoming a Certified Therapy Dog is a practical exam, where an evaluator accompanies Mouse and Jess on a few visits to different facilities to see them work as a team in live scenarios.
+The final step in becoming a Certified Therapy Dog is a practical exam, where an evaluator accompanied Mouse and Jess on a few visits to different facilities to see them work as a team in live scenarios.

 Mouse continues to train every day (though he really just considers it play time!)